axuno/SmartFormat/README.md

 ### Supported Target Frameworks
 * .Net Framework 4.6.2 and later
-* .Net Standard 2.0
+* .Net Standard 2.0, .Net Standard 2.1
-* .Net Standard 2.1, .Net 6.0 or .Net 8.0 for best optimizations
+* .Net 6.0 or .Net 8.0

+For the best optimizations and performance, use .NET 6.0 or .NET 8.0.
+You can expect a speed improvement of between 30% and 50% compared to .NET Framework 4.6.2.

 ### Get started
 [![NuGet](https://img.shields.io/nuget/v/SmartFormat.svg)](https://www.nuget.org/packages/SmartFormat.Net/) Install the **full** NuGet package *-or-*